ib-ganz/eloquify/README.md

     }
 }
 ```
-`hasOne` and `hasMany` have three paramaters.
-The first is the model you want to relate.
+`hasOne` and `hasMany` have three parameters.
+The first is the model that you want to relate.
 The second is foreign key and the last is local key.
 To make it clearer, take a look at the example above.
 On `member` relationship, the first argument is `Member` class.
 The second is member's primary key: `id` (key that is belongs to member table).
 And the third is post's foreign key: `member_id` (key that is belongs to post table).
 Now on `comments` relationship, the first argument is `Comment` class.
 The second is comment's foreign key: `post_id` (key that is belongs to comment table).
 And the last is post's primary key: `id` (key that is belongs to post table).
 > Unlike eloquent, you have to provide all three arguments.